-To obtain a permit to perform on a Council controlled area, complete and submit an application form.
+To obtain a permit to perform on a Council controlled area, complete and submit an application form along with video footage of a recent performance.
 Depending on the extent of the busking performance, it may be as simple as submitting an application and receiving a permit requiring compliance with standard conditions of approval.

 There is no fee for a busking permit (which will remain valid for three months).